leuka-art/Building-up-to-a-transformer/README.md

 Implemented k-fold cross-validation to:

-- Evaluate model performance
+- Evaluate model performance through RMSE
-- Compare OLS vs Ridge
+- Compare the variance of parameters in OLS vs Ridge
-- Select optimal regularisation parameter λ
+- Select the optimal regularisation parameter λ